Hamzachowdhry/news-research-analysis/README.md

 # 📰 Financial News Research AI Agent

-RockyBot is an AI-powered financial news research tool that allows users to input news article URLs and ask natural-language questions to retrieve accurate, source-backed insights from the stock market and financial domain.
+An AI-powered financial news research tool that allows users to input news article URLs and ask natural-language questions to retrieve accurate, source-backed insights from the stock market and financial domain.

 ![](rockybot.jpg)